-Carrum Primary School is situated on the southernmost boarder of the City of Kingston, where Patterson River meets Port Phillip Bay.
-The school was founded in 1901 and had an enrolment of 323 students in 2018.
+Carrum Primary School is a highly effective primary school situated on the southernmost boarder of the City of Kingston, where Patterson River meets Port Phillip Bay.
+The school was founded in 1901, with an enrolment of 334 students in 2019.
 The school is proud of its self-sufficient farmlet/environment centre, gardens and wetlands that are highly valued aspects of the school's sustainability program.

-Carrum Primary School had equivalent 25.2 full time staff: 2 Principal class, 16.8 Teachers and 6.3 Education Support Staff providing a safe, happy, friendly and challenging learning environment, ideal for learning.
+Carrum Primary School operated with an equivalent of 26.1 full time staff: 2 Principal class, 17.8 Teachers and 6.2 Education Support Staff, providing a safe, happy, friendly and challenging learning environment, ideal for learning.

 A team of dedicated, experienced and caring teachers taught a comprehensive and balanced curriculum, with the main emphasis on the development of literacy and numeracy.
-In 2018, the school had thirteen classes as well as specialists in the Arts, PE, and German.
+In 2019, the school ran fifteen classes as well as specialists in the Arts, PE, and German.

-The school prides itself on fostering self-esteem, by facilitating the development of each child as an individual.
+The school prides itself on fostering positive student wellbeing, by facilitating the development of each child as an individual.
 We encourage students to take an active role in becoming responsible for their own learning.
-We develop the skills, values and attitudes that will provide children with a framework for making positive contributions to their community.
+We develop the skills, values and attitudes to provide children with a framework for making positive contributions to their community.
 Our core purpose is to provide flexible differentiated learning programs that incorporate a variety of learning and teaching styles, catering for the diverse needs of our students.